nativecode-dev/kabuce/README.md

 ## Demo

-A demonstration deploy is available at https://nativecode-dev.github.io/kabuce/.
+A demonstration is available at https://nativecode-dev.github.io/kabuce/.
 - Register for an account
 - All users have administrative access